mani-saeidi/Robotics-Final-Project-GPIO-Tilt-Sensor/README.md

 ## Final Project for MSP432PXX Using Code Composer Studio

-Overview
+# Overview
-This project implements a GPIO-based tilt sensor and inclinometer using the MSP432PXX Robot Microcontroller.
+** This project implements a GPIO-based tilt sensor and inclinometer using the MSP432PXX Robot Microcontroller.
 The tilt sensor detects the orientation of the system and controls the built-in red LED, RGB LED, and motors accordingly.

-Table of Contents
+## Table of Contents
-Prerequisites
+**Prerequisites
-Getting Started
+**Getting Started
-Hardware Setup
+**Hardware Setup
-Software Setup
+**Software Setup
-Usage
-License
-Prerequisites
+**Usage

+# Prerequisites:
 Code Composer Studio
 MSP432PXX Robot Microcontroller
 Tilt sensor module